 Assessment and Feedback

 Giving students feedback during the learning process is proven to increase learning and student outcomes.
 Gathering data from formative and summative assessments helps you identify your students’ current knowledge of a subject, their skill sets and capabilities.
-Use the following links to help you identify your students’ strengths and weaknesses and help you better plan what to teach and how to teach it.
+Use the included links to help you identify your students’ strengths and weaknesses and help you better plan what to teach and how to teach it.

 Once you’ve developed and delivered a course, one of your next steps might be getting feedback from your students and your peers.
 In addition to end-of-semester evaluations, you could use mid-semester and periodic check-ins to gain feedback from students on your materials, lectures, activities, and assessments.
-Use the links below to learn more about developing mid-semester evaluations, the course evaluation process, and CTL’s TOP program: Teachers Observing Peers.

 Student engagement is crucial to student success.
 One way of increasing student engagement is choosing strategies and techniques that actively engage students in the learning process.
 You may want to begin by learning how to engage students in discussions.
 Or you may want to learn more about building learning teams, which uses small group instructional methods to promote achievement.